stevenyangyj/stevenyangyj.github.io/_pages/about.md

 News
 =======
-- [2024-11] One paper ([*A Python Library for Black-box Optimization*](https://jmlr.org/papers/v25/23-0386.html)) has been accepted by JMLR.
+- [2025-02] I have been awarded the 2024 DEAN'S LIST by UTS Faculty of Engineering & Information Technology for my excellent PhD thesis and research achievements.
 - [2025-01] We released a new benchmark [*MM-IQ*](https://acechq.github.io/MMIQ-benchmark/) for assessing the core reasoning capabilities of large multimodal models.
-- [2025-02] I have been awarded the 2024 DEAN'S LIST by UTS Faculty of Engineering & Information Technology for my excellent PhD thesis and reserach achievements.
+- [2024-11] One paper ([*A Python Library for Black-box Optimization*](https://jmlr.org/papers/v25/23-0386.html)) has been accepted by JMLR.

 Selected papers
 =======